 Amber pages

-Alexandre Gustave Eiffel, French designer of the Eiffel Tower and co-designer of the American Statue of Liberty Enlightening The World - click here for the latter part of that descriptor - born today in 1832 (see footnote)
+Alexandre Gustave Eiffel, French designer of the Eiffel Tower and co-designer of both the American Statue of Liberty Enlightening The World - click here for that descriptor - and Freedom Tower (click here for that descriptor); born today in 1832 (see footnote)

 Dr. Ludwik L. Zamenhof, the Polish inventor of Esperanto, born today in 1859 (see also August 14 and July 26)

-John Henry Hammond, recording company executive, born today in 1910 - the man who discovered... most of the serious talent in 20th century American music: Billie Holiday, Count Basie, Dylan.
-Interesting background too: son of a megamillionaire, upper east side New York, corporations executive family, but spent most of his youth in Harlem.
+John Henry Hammond Jr, recording company executive, born today in 1910 - the man who discovered... most of the serious talent in 20th century American music: Billie Holiday, Count Basie, Dylan...
+Interesting background too: son of a megamillionaire, upper east side New York, corporations executive family, but spent most of his youth in Harlem which drove him into serious civil rights campaigning.
 I shall enjoy writing this.

 Edna O'Brien, Irish author, born today in 1930.
 Philip Roth idolised her.